cono1/Xevious/README.md

-# Welcome to Xevious
+# Welcome to Xyphoria

-*Xevious* is a simple remake of the original Namco game.
+*Xyphoria* is a simple remake of the original "Xevious" Namco game.

 ## Goal